AceOfKestrels/nixos-config/README.md

    - Enroll the generated keys into your firmware:

      ```sh
-     sbctl enroll-keys   # Installs keys into your firmware/UEFI
+     sbctl enroll-keys --microsoft # Installs keys into your firmware/UEFI with Microsoft Vendor Keys
      ```

    - You may need to enter your firmware (UEFI/BIOS) to confirm the enrollment.